xjmusic/xjmusic/README.md

 To build and deploy the platform during local development, we run this a lot:

+    bin/package && docker restart hub01xj1

+For a more destructive complete rebuild, including configurations and front-end, we could run:

     docker rm -f hub01xj1 && \
       bin/package && \
       docker-compose up -d